steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

             How should the contact e-mail address be defined?
     Auth0 contains references to www. modelrelief.com.
         http://www.modelrelief.com/images/ModelReliefBlue.png
+    Disable execute permissions on the file upload location.
 ### Refactoring
     Review all casing of files and directories.
     Tools -> bin